 We have done everything we can to make sure they DON'T use neonics.
 But read the full article on our efforts to eliminate neonics.

 Our growers are small businesses, mostly located in eastern Minnesota or western Wisconsin.
 While some of our plants can be found in regular garden centers, many others are custom-grown for us.

 Why don't you list USDA zone numbers for each plant?

 You can find a full explanation here.

-The plant I wanted was sold out on Friday evening.
+The plant I wanted was sold out by the time I got to shop.
 Why don’t you order enough?

 What does “crop failure” mean?

 Basically, it means we did not receive the plants we ordered from the grower.
 This happens because:

 - The seed did not germinate as expected (some plants are harder to germinate than others)

 - The grower did not receive the seeds or cuttings needed from their supplier (their supplier had a crop failure)